nodejs/node/doc/api/errors.md

 ### `ERR_ARG_NOT_ALLOWED`

-A function argument that can't be accept depending of some logic restriction. e.g. The function `run(...)` from module `node:test` can't accept `testNamePatterns` param from programatic function and from CLI at same time. <a id="ERR_ARG_NOT_ITERABLE"></a>
+A function argument that can't be accepted depending of some logic restriction. e.g. The function `run(...)` from module `node:test` can't accept `testNamePatterns` param from programatic function and from CLI at same time. <a id="ERR_ARG_NOT_ITERABLE"></a>